MoAdel1/VolumeDetection/README.md

 # volume detection code #
-this is the Repo containing a POC for a voulme detection software based on a 2D image and depends on ML.
+this is a Repo containing a POC for a volume detection software based on a 2D image and depends on ML.